Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: Proof of the main results

 \item[(iii)] Assume further that $t=\omega(\log^3(n))$ and let $\varepsilon>0$.
 Provided $r>(\sqrt{1+\varepsilon} - \sqrt{1-\beta})^2$ we have

 as $n\to\infty$. \end{itemize} \end{lem}

 The first result of the lemma provides a rate at which the bound on our sample variance can decrease.
-For the analysis of the max test a much simpler result (already proved in \cite{arias-castro2018a}) suffices: for any $\varepsilon>0$ (i) implies that
+For the analysis of the max test a much simpler result (already proved in \cite{arias-castro2018a} which holds for $\beta > 0$) suffices: for any $\varepsilon>0$ (i) implies that

 Note also that the bound in Lemma~\ref{lem:bernstein} is monotonically decreasing in $\tau$.
 This ensures that for $\varepsilon>0$ and with probability tending to one under the alternative, provided $r>(\sqrt{1+\varepsilon} - \sqrt{1-\beta})^2$, the overall $p$-value of test satisfies